-Did you know there are IVF and Embryo Transfer traditions in the fertility community?
-That’s right.
-There are some traditions and even good-luck superstitions surrounding transfers.
-In this post, I’m going to share the 5 must-dos for a successful embryo transfer!
+Did you know there are “after embryo transfer precautions” and traditions in the IVF community?
+There are some traditions and even good-luck superstitions surrounding embryo transfers.

 Now, keep in mind, I’m not a doctor and nothing on this list will guarantee a successful transfer.
-However, these are the things I personally did for my transfer and I wanted to share the love.
+However, these are what I did after embryo transfer day by day.

 McDonald’s French Fries